-Local Greek Leadership Conference
+Local Greek Leadership Conference (LGLC)

 The Local Greek Leadership Conference is dedicated to building a network among local Greek organizations.
 Founded by Local Greek members, for Local Greeks, this program addresses common themes on college campuses in the Northeast.
 In most cases, local organizations, do not have the pleasures of the national and regional conferences hosted by national governing bodies.
 This conference is dedicated to local organizations coming together and learning from one another.
 As a result of attending this program, participants will create a network among these local organizations in which ideas may be exchanged to strengthen individual organizations beyond the conference, promote relationships between local sororities and fraternities and have access to a conference and therefore workshops, networking, and resources.